sofiageo/eionet.xmlconv/REST-API.md

 #### JWT Key
 The Key used to sign the JWT token

+### 4.2 Token Creation
+Ideally we should expose an endpoint which whould accept a number of parameters and create a token as a response, but we left this functionality out of the current implementation until we agree we actually need it.

-### 4.2 Token Transmission - Validation flow
+### 4.3 Token Transmission - Validation flow
 ####  Client Side:
   Each HTTP Request on a secured API endpoint should contain an **HTTP Header** with a **key-value** pair , as shown below:

 * **X-Auth-Token:** generated-token-goes-here

 ####  Server Side:
- Spring Security is configured to filter incoming URLS and perform security filterin go those under **/auth**<br>
+ Spring Security is configured to filter incoming URLS and perform security filtering on those under **/auth**<br>
- The back-end mechanism will ispect the http-Request looking for the HTTP Header:  **X-Auth-Token**.<br>
+ The back-end mechanism will ispect the Http-Request looking for the HTTP Header:  **X-Auth-Token**.<br>
  The validation mechanism then decodes the token and checks the following:<br>
  - If the claims: **iss , aud**  exist and also that they  match the values explicitly set in the application.<br>
  - If the claim : **exp** exists and that it is not before the current date, meaning that the token has expired.<br>